evoluzin342/Flux/README.md

 registered with the dispatcher. **Every store will receive every action.**
 There should be only one singleton dispatcher in each application.

-Example:

-1. User types in title for a todo and hits enter.
-2. The view captures this event and **dispatches** an "add-todo" action containing the title of the todo.
-3. **Every store** will then receive this action.

 ## Store